nethoundsh/hashchecker/README.md

 - **TLSH (fuzzy hashing)** — every file scan also computes a [TLSH](https://tlsh.org/) locality-sensitive hash.
 Unlike cryptographic hashes, similar files produce similar TLSH values, making it useful for malware family clustering and similarity analysis.
 TLSH requires at least 256 bytes of diverse content; smaller or uniform files omit the TLSH line.
 TLSH is informational only and is not sent to VirusTotal.
 - **VirusTotal lookup** — queries the VirusTotal v3 API and reports malicious/suspicious/undetected/harmless engine counts, reputation score, and threat classification.
 The API natively accepts SHA-256, SHA-1, and MD5 hashes.
 - **Direct hash lookup** — pass a hex hash string instead of a file path to look up a hash you already have (64 chars for SHA-256, 40 for SHA-1, 32 for MD5).
 - **Bulk hash-list input** — use `-f hashes.txt` to check a list of IOCs (one hash per line).
 Supports `#` comments and mixed hash types (SHA-256, SHA-1, MD5) in the same file — each hash's algorithm is auto-detected from its length.
+The `-algo` flag is ignored in this mode since each hash is identified individually.
 - **Directory scanning** — point it at a directory to scan all regular files (symlinks are skipped).
 Use `-r` for recursive scanning with automatic skipping of common non-essential directories (`.git`, `node_modules`, `__pycache__`, `vendor`, etc.).
 A bottom-anchored progress bar shows file count and ETA while per-file results scroll above it.
 - **Concurrent processing** — directory and hash-list scans use a bounded worker pool (default: one worker per CPU).
 Workers hash files and query VirusTotal in parallel while output order remains deterministic.
 The rate limiter is shared across all workers, so API pacing is always respected.
 - **Progress bar** — directory scans display a bottom-anchored progress bar on stderr with file count and ETA.
 Per-file results scroll above the bar so it always stays at the bottom of the terminal.
 Automatically suppressed in JSON mode, when stderr is not a TTY (piped/redirected), or when `-no-progress` is passed.